JaydanZ/TaskTracker/README.md

 In case project needs to be run locally:

 ### Reminder
-The back-end uses Supabase (Postgres DB), so you will need to either use my created supabase DB (credentials provided in email) or create a supabase account > create project > SQL Editor > Run the following SQL code along with supplying the `SUPABASE_URL` & `SUPABASE_SERVICE_ROLE_KEY` ENV variables on the backend
+The back-end uses Supabase (Postgres DB), so you will need to either use my created supabase DB (credentials provided in email) or create a supabase account > create project > SQL Editor > Run the following SQL code along with supplying the `SUPABASE_URL` & `SUPABASE_SERVICE_ROLE_KEY` ENV variables

 Users Table:
 ```